Our contribution to Climate Change

 The Parties to the Convention on Biological Diversity (CBD) have increasingly recognized the potential and complementary role of subnational and local governments in the Convention’s implementation.
 In this regard, it must be highlighted the adoption at the tenth Conference of the Parties (COP 10) -through decision X/22- of a Plan of Action on subnational governments, cities and other local authorities for biodiversity (2011-2020).
 The Plan of Action included specific support and coordination efforts between the SCBD and subnational governments, cities and other local authorities in achieving the Strategic Plan and the Aichi Biodiversity Targets.
 That Plan of Action established the Advisory Committee of Subnational Governments (AC SNG) -inspired by the already existing Committee of Cities- and integrated in the existing Global Partnership on Cities and Biodiversity that was later renamed as Global Partnership on Local and Subnational Action for Biodiversity.

-The nrg4SD is key supporter of the AC SNG and its Secretariat acts as coordinator of the Committee steering members’ action and collaboration.
+The nrg4SD is a key supporter of the AC SNG, acting as the voluntary coordinator of the Committee, steering regions’ engagement and contribution to the CBD program of work.

 Our contribution to the Sustainable Development Goals